 Follow the simple tips above and your content will be indexed within six hours.
 Then, you’re ready to start building trustworthy links to the page.

-Note: Make sure that you write and share quality content and useful information.
+Note: Make sure that you write and share high quality content and useful information.
 Every piece of content and link (including anchor text) should provide additional value for your audience.

-Traditional link building often ignores the end-user.
+Traditional website link building often ignores the end-user.
 The Google Penguin 3.0 update reminded us that focusing on what people want, why they should click a link and the value that they will get when they land on the referred page is what truly counts in today’s SEO.

 Step #2: How to Scale Your Link Building Efforts